Thursday, October 17, 2013

 September California Home Sale Press Release

-Of the existing homes sold in October, 17.4 percent were properties that had been foreclosed on during the past year.
-That was down from a revised 18.0 percent in September and down from 34.0 percent a year earlier.
-Last month's figure was the lowest for any month since foreclosure resales made up 16.0 percent of the resale market in October 2007.
-Foreclosure resales peaked at 58.5 percent in February 2009.
+Of the existing homes sold last month, 7.0 percent were properties that had been foreclosed on during the past year.
+It was the lowest level for foreclosure resales since June 2007, when they represented 6.6 percent of the resale market.
+Last month’s figure was down from 7.8 percent in August and 18.0 percent a year earlier.
+Foreclosure resales peaked at 58.8 percent in February 2009.

-Short sales - transactions where the sale price fell short of what was owed on the property - made up an estimated 26.0 percent of the homes that resold last month.
-That was down from an estimated 27.1 percent the month before and up from 24.9 percent a year earlier.
+Short sales - transactions where the sale price fell short of what was owed on the property - made up an estimated 13.1 percent of the homes that resold last month.
+That was down from an estimated 13.3 percent the month before and 27.5 percent a year earlier.

-The typical mortgage payment that home buyers committed themselves to paying last month was $1,009.
-That was down from $1,027 in September and up from $924 a year earlier.
-Adjusted for inflation, last month's typical payment was 56.0 percent below the 1989 peak of the prior real estate cycle, and 64.4 percent below the 2006 peak of the current cycle.
+The typical monthly mortgage payment that California buyers committed themselves to paying last month was $1,429, down from $1,456 the month before and up from $1,027 a year earlier.
+Adjusted for inflation, last month's payment was 38.1 percent below the typical payment in spring 1989, the peak of the prior real estate cycle.
+It was 49.9 percent below the current cycle's peak in June 2006.

 DataQuick monitors real estate activity nationwide and provides information to consumers, educational institutions, public agencies, lending institutions, title companies and industry analysts.